tomgade09/C-ADPIC-PTEM/docs/API/README.md

 `numParts` - number of particles that Particle will contain

 `loadFileDir` - where particle data will be loaded from.  *Note: name of data files must be preceded by "elec", as this is what the particle will be called.*

-`iterations` - how many iterations to run the sim for

-`printEvery` - how often to print a status report on the simulation.
-Also checks whether all particles have escaped while printing.
-A lower number here will lead to more printed status updates, and check whether all particles have escaped more often, incurring a slight performance penalty.
-When in doubt, go with 500 or 1000.

 #### Outputs: